corda/corda/docs/source/api-contract-constraints.rst

 to construct output states with a constraint of his choosing.
 Also, as listed above, some constraints are more restrictive then others.
-For example, the ``HashAttachmentConstraint`` is the most restrictive, basically reducing the universe of possible attachments to 1, while the ``AlwaysAcceptAttachmentConstraint`` allows any attachment to be selected.
+For example, the ``HashAttachmentConstraint`` is the most restrictive, basically reducing the universe of possible attachments to 1 (see migrating from hash constraints in note below), while the ``AlwaysAcceptAttachmentConstraint`` allows any attachment to be selected.

 For the ledger to remain in a consistent state, the expected behavior is for output state to inherit the constraints of input states.
 This guarantees that for example, a transaction can't output a state with the ``AlwaysAcceptAttachmentConstraint`` when the